 Creating more than 250 petition updates, campaign emails and media releases

-Designing 13 digital actions that generated 53,000 emails and phone calls to decision makers
+Designing 13 digital actions that generated 60,622 emails and phone calls to decision makers

-Producing 1,300 social media posts
+Producing 1,300 social media posts that attracted 18 million impressions

 The Home to Bilo team were finalists in the 2022 Human Rights Commission awards.

 29 April 2018: Former Biloela resident Mereani Ledua holds a portrait of the Nadesalingam family on the Sydney Opera House steps.
-I designed the photo opportunity and Home to Bilo campaigner Simone Cameron organised the participants.
+I designed the photo opportunity and Home to Bilo campaigner Simone Cameron recruited the participants.
 Photo: Zebedee Parkes.

 12 May 2018: Simone Cameron, daughter Isabelle and friend at a "birthday party" for detained three-year-old Kopika Nadesalingam at the State Library in Melbourne.
 Home to Bilo campaigners Vashini Jayakumar and Angela Fredericks organised simultaneous birthday celebrations in Brisbane and Biloela.
 Photo: Iain Murray.